lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 - Software signing (Table IV of [CNSA2.0], [ANSSI])
 - Certification Authority (CA) certificates.

-In each of these cases the operator tightly controls their signing environment and is able to prevent OTS key reuse by employing state management strategies such as those listed in {{sec-security}} and backup and restore strategies ({{backup-restore}}).
+In each of these cases the operator tightly controls their secured signing environment and can mitigate OTS key reuse by employing state management strategies such as those in {{sec-security}}.
+Also for secure private key backup and restoration, adequate mechanisms have to be implemented ({{backup-restore}}).

 Generally speaking, stateful HBS public keys are not appropriate for use in end-entity certificates, however in the firmware and software signing cases